utiscc/DotPathsFileSpec/README.md

 The UTI would conform to `public.utf8-plain-text`

 For the UTI name itself, I like to come up with something that's not bound to anyone's own domain.
 Ideally, we'd register one with Apple under "public." but that's unlikely to happen.

+The name should either end in ".paths" or ".posix-paths".
+I prefer the latter because its more specific and opens the possibility for other competing formats.

+OTOH, since this is mainly about the semantics (i.e. opening the contents in a browser or processing them as files), we might even declare an intermediate UTI: There would be a "….paths" that defines the general semantics as outlined in this proposal, and then there's a specific "….posix-paths" that is for POSIX paths.
+That would allow the use of other file reference methods as well, e.g. with bookmark data, in a binary format, etc., all with specific UTIs that all conform to "….paths".

+Heck, since it's the semantics that matter, we could even call it "….browsable" or "….file-list".

 So, here are some suggestions: